ASNA and Athinia® collaborate to boost semiconductor manufacturing yields through improved data sharing and traceability of subcomponent parts

 About Athinia Technologies LLC

 Athinia® provides a data analytics platform that brings manufacturers and materials and equipment suppliers together to share, aggregate, and analyze data to unlock efficiencies and time to market, while improving quality, supply chain, and sustainability – all without taking ownership of data.
-Athinia® is a partnership between Merck KGaA, Darmstadt, Germany (DAX:MKGAF), and Palantir Technologies Inc. (NYSE:PLTR).
-Athinia® is headquartered in Cambridge, MA, USA, and operates independently from the Electronics business of Merck KGaA, Darmstadt, Germany.
+Athinia® is a partnership between Merck (DAX:MKGAF), and Palantir Technologies Inc. (NYSE:PLTR).
+Athinia® is headquartered in Cambridge, MA, USA, and operates independently from the Electronics business of Merck.
 More information can be found at www.athinia.com.

 About ASNA: